 The Feengrotten is a show cave with electric light and a guided tour.
 The cave takes about 45 minutes to explore.
 The Feengrotten is one of the most-visited show caves in Germany with about 200,000 visitors per year.

-The cave is decorated with a large number of formations including stalactites, stalagmites, columns, flowstones, and draperies.
+The cave has many formations, including stalactites, stalagmites, columns, flowstones, and draperies.
 The Fairy Grotto is one of the most-visited parts of the cave and it is decorated with draperies, flowstone formations, large stalactites, and columns.

 Bear Cave is a show cave located in the town of Berchtesgaden, Bavaria, Germany.
 The cave is only accessible with guided tours, which are offered in German.
 As part of the Bear Cave, there are two different parts of this show cave to explore, the Upper Bear Cave and Lower Bear Cave.